peralese/cloud_pricing_calculator/README.md

-# Auto Instance Recommender
+# Cloud Pricing Calculator

-A Python tool that recommends AWS EC2 instance types based on CPU and memory requirements, and retrieves On-Demand pricing.
+A Python tool that recommends instance types and retrieves pricing for cloud workloads.
+Currently supports **AWS EC2** recommendations and pricing end-to-end, with **Azure VM** support in progress.
-Supports **CSV** and **Excel** input, interactive prompts for missing parameters, and outputs results into a standardized `./output/` directory with timestamped filenames.
+Accepts **CSV** and **Excel** input, interactive prompts for missing parameters, and outputs results into a standardized `./output/` directory with timestamped filenames.

 ---